 - The current simulator includes parametric input of key science specifications from the Science Requirements Document, and the analysis compares to these values as the merits of success. - The current simulator does not optimize its path across the sky beyond weighting slew time heavily.
 It does not look ahead.
-Deterministic look ahead development is underway. - Effort is now underway developing figures of merit (metrics analysis framework, MAF) to measure survey completeness, temporal uniformity and to enable results that are more generic and support other science programs. - As LSST approaches operational status, interest in enabling other science will grow and thus more metrics will be needed.
+Deterministic look ahead development is underway.
+Nonetheless, it is extremely efficient with very small average slew times. - Effort is now underway developing figures of merit (metrics analysis framework, MAF) to measure survey completeness, temporal uniformity and to enable results that are more generic and support other science programs. - As LSST approaches operational status, interest in enabling other science will grow and thus more metrics will be needed.